Bit2Me bug bounty

 How to report a bug?

-Include as many pieces of evidence as possible: title of the exploited vulnerability, description of each step in the exploitation, tools used in the exploitation, browser version, attach screenshots (or even video), etc.
+Include the greatest number of possible pieces of evidence: title of the exploited vulnerability, description of each step in the exploitation, tools used in the exploitation, browser version, attach screenshots (or even video), etc.

-Include the PoC (proof of concept), if you did it.
-It is mandatory to include an explanation on how to correct the reported vulnerability
+Include the PoC (Proof of Concept), if you carried it out.
+It will be mandatory to include an explanation of how to correct the reported vulnerability.

-Please wait up to 10 business days in order our team to study your request and receive an answer on whether we have accepted your request.
-If accepted, the reward will be paid within the stipulated period in the Response Policy (* see response policy).
+Wait up to 10 business days for our team to study your request and receive a response about whether we have accepted your request.
+If accepted, the reward will be paid within the period stipulated in the Response Policy (*see response policy).

-Bit2Me will always do everything possible to follow the following policy of response to the requests sent by hackers who participate in our program:
+Bit2Me will always do its best to follow the following response policy for requests sent by hackers participating in our program:

-Our maximum time for responses on accepting the vulnerability (from receipt of the report) is: 10 business days.
+Our maximum time for responses regarding the acceptance of the vulnerability (from receipt of the report) is: 10 business days.

 Payment of the reward will be made when the vulnerability is resolved.
-This period may take days or even weeks.
+This period may be delayed days, or even weeks.

-• Cryptocurrencies: We love cryptocurrencies and if you also like them, it will be a pleasure to pay you the reward in cryptocurrencies such as Bitcoin, Ethereum, Monero or others.
+• Cryptocurrencies: We love cryptocurrencies, and if you do too, it will be a pleasure to pay your reward in cryptocurrencies such as Bitcoin, Ethereum, Monero, or others.

 Rewards

-Normal rewards will be managed based on our vulnerability criticality criteria.
+Normal rewards will be administered based on our criteria for the criticality of the vulnerability:

-Note: If the report does not include a valid PoC (proof of concept), the reward rating will be decided according to the reproducibility and severity of the vulnerability, and the amount of the reward may be significantly reduced.
+Note: If the report does not include a valid PoC (Proof of Concept), the reward rating will be decided according to the reproducibility and severity of the vulnerability, and the reward amount may be significantly reduced.

 • XSS (excluding self-XSS).

-• CSRF (excluding CSRF that involve actions without impact).
+• CSRF (excluding CSRF involving actions with no impact).

 • Remote Code Execution.